 Peter and Katie Santana serve with Mission Aviation Fellowship in Papua, Indonesia.
-As the Assistant Program Manager, Peter serves the Papua team so that they can help bring Christ’s love to people in one of the remotest parts of the world.
+As the Regional Director for Indonesia, Peter serves the Indonesia team so that they can help bring Christ’s love to people in one of the remotest parts of the world.
 He also serves as a pilot and transports missionaries, pastors, medevac patients, and village residents around Papua.
-Katie focuses on raising their three boys: Carter, Micah, and Luke, as well as tutoring English and math in the community.
+Katie teaches at Hillcrest School in Papua and focuses on raising their three boys: Carter, Micah, and Luke.

 Peter grew up in Waynesboro, Virginia, and was encouraged in his relationship with Christ by his parents and other influential pastors and mentors in his life.
 At the age of 18 he received his pilot’s license with his father as his flight instructor.
 He went on to obtain his commercial and instrument ratings through local flight schools.
 Peter was introduced to mission aviation through the story of Nate Saint (MAF pilot and martyr), and he and Katie got to experience the impact of mission aviation firsthand while on a vision trip with MAF to Mexico in 2011.